 2. Store them in the right place.
 Apples should be stored in a cool, dark place with good ventilation.
-They also need to be kept dry, so choose a place with an environment that isn't too damp.
+They also need to be kept dry, so the best way to keep apples is to choose a place with an environment that isn't too damp.

 3. Keep them away from other fruits and vegetables.
 Apples give off a gas called ethylene, which can cause other fruits and vegetables to spoil faster.
 So it's best to store apples by themselves.